natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/La-5F.md

 * Good at evading fire from gunners, rolling and turning can usually get you in close enough to engage an enemy aircraft
 * Sturdy airframe that can take more damage than other fighters at the same BR
 * The sturdy airframe and resistant engine will usually let you return to the airfield and repair after having been damaged
-* The engine can perform in WEP for a long time until it reaches it´s cruising altitude
+* The engine can perform in WEP for a long time until it reaches its cruising altitude
-* ShVAKs cannons have little bullet drop and therefore a predictable trajectory, making eliminations up to one and a half kilometers possible with some practice
+* ShVAKs cannons have little bullet drop and therefore a predictable trajectory, making eliminations up to one and a half kilometres possible with some practice

 '''Cons:'''

-* The 20 mm cannons only have 340 rounds of ammunition (2 x 170)
+* The 20 mm cannons only have 340 rounds of ammunition (170 rpg)
 * Can be outmanoeuvred by more agile fighters, like Spitfires and Zeroes notorious for their exceptional turn rate
 * Head-on fights will usually result poorly in the La-5F with many other enemy aircraft with superior weapon configurations for head-on attacks